-English Language A Level is a fascinating course studying English in its many different forms, spoken and written, literary and non-literary.
-It develops from, but is different to, GCSE English.
-You may find yourself analysing a poem from the fourteenth century and then an advert from the twenty-first!
-You will study a variety of texts with attention to such things as the way language changes historically, language in society (such as the effects of gender, social class and ethnic identity), language and technology and discourse analysis (the study of conversation).
-Being able to read widely in the subject will be important, and so will be using the Senior Library for research.
+From contemporary media to toddlers stumbling through their first attempts to construct sentences and from 14th century poetry to the impact of gender or ethnicity on everyday conversation, English Language A-Level is a fascinating course.
+You study English in its many different forms, spoken and written, literary and non-literary, exploring such things as the way language changes historically, language in society (such as the effects of gender, social class and ethnic identity), language and technology and discourse analysis (the study of conversation).
 We teach by discussion, and there will be regular essays and exercises.
-You will need to learn how to analyse language in rigorous detail, and there will be opportunity for original writing of your own, which you will be expected to write a commentary on.
+You will need to learn how to analyse language in rigorous detail, and there will be opportunities for original writing of your own, demonstrating an awareness of issues in language covered in the course.

 How will I be assessed?

 Component 1: Exploring Language (written exam: 2 hours 30 minutes) 40% of A-Level

 Component 2: Dimensions of Linguistic Variation (written exam: 2 hours 30 minutes) 40% of A-Level

 Component 3: Independent Language Research (coursework) 20 % of A-Level